Skip to main content

 All emails include required elements to help you follow CAN-SPAM regulations

 Subscription groups are a powerful tool for organizing your email content into categories that subscribers can choose from.
-They work alongside Audiences (which are for internal targeting) to give you a complete contact management system.
+They work alongside Audiences (which are for targeting) to give you a complete contact management system.

 Subscription Groups vs. Audiences

 Brew offers two powerful ways to organize your contacts, each serving a distinct purpose in your email marketing strategy.
 Understanding when to use subscription groups versus audiences will help you create more effective campaigns and give your subscribers a better experience.
+Subscription Groups

 • Visibility: Visible to subscribers in the Preference Center